Growing Sedge Grass

 Sedge grass, also known as Carex, is a diverse group of plants that look like grasses, but are actually perennials.
 They grow in tufts of strappy leaves that usually stay evergreen in mild climates.
 Sedges come in a wide range of colors, including chartreuse, copper, bronze, yellow, blue and lime green.
 They are highly adaptable and are often used to fill large spaces, either as groundcovers or as alternatives to lawns.

 Some types are better suited to moist, shaded sites, and other prefer hot, sunny areas; there is a different sedge species for practically any garden niche.
-Sedges usually bloom in spring, are the flowers are more or less inconspicuous.
+Sedges usually bloom in spring, and the flowers are more or less inconspicuous.
 The plant size can vary depending on the species, with some sedges staying a few inches high, and others reaching 3 feet tall.
 They make wonderful edgers for a pond or garden pathway, and are highly suited for rock gardens and container gardens.

 Planting Sedge Grass